MHPotrich/struct-creator/README.md

 - [x] make possible to set a default content for files.
 - [ ] give the option to compress the structure in a zip file.
 - [x] default content must tags where will get replaced with content give by the user when build the structure.
+- [ ] make possible to define a folder name with a tag

 ## Usage